bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 ---
 layout: post
-title: Putting native in react native on android
+title: Putting native in React Native on Android
 author: radek
 hidden: true
-tags: ['android', 'react-native', 'java', 'platform specific']
+tags: ['android', 'React Native', 'java', 'platform specific']
 ---

-Using custom native components in react native is common thing, so sooner or later you may have to write some functionality in native language and use it in your application.
+Using custom native components in React Native is common thing, so sooner or later you may have to write some functionality in native language and use it in your application.
 Let me show you some simple example how to do that.

 ![toy model](/images/putting-native-in-rn/toymodel.JPG)